VoxelPrismatic/darkercord/README.md

 - You can now collapse channels
 - Removes most of the green/blurple and puts turqiose/cyan instead [nitro colors remain unchanged on purpose]
   - *Some elements are colored directly, I am working on a way to detect these elements.
+- Tripple tapping an emoji will open the emoji source

 # INSTALLATION ;]
 *Any scripts require you to download the ZIP archive of the repo.
 Please extract it too.
+*Check if your version is up to date: [Releases](./releases/)
 ### Windows
 *You may also run `script/inst-win.bat`
 1. Copy these files into `%APPDATA\discord\`